bizzyman/LSP-Symbol-Outline/README.md

 # LSP-Symbol-Outline
 A tree like view for symbols in Emacs using the Language Server Protocol.
-Currently works with Javascript, Python and Java.
+Currently works with Javascript, Python, C/C++ and Java.

 ![LSP-Symbol-outline-sorted](https://i.imgur.com/1koizch.png)
 ![LSP-Symbol-outline](https://i.imgur.com/mpDgD3Y.png)